XHMM/messy-hooks/README.md

 ## APIs

-**below examples are not very detail and ready-to-use, checkout [examples folder](https://github.com/XHMM/messy-hooks/tree/master/examples) for practical usages.**
+**Below examples are not in detailed and ready-to-use, checkout [examples folder](https://github.com/XHMM/messy-hooks/tree/master/examples) for practical usages.**